These pages depict a random selection of New Zealand waterfalls. There are a huge

 Generally, I'd accept figures quoted on the 1:50,000 maps of the NZMS 260 series published by

-Land Information NZ (formerly Lands & Survey), or their equivalent at NZTopoOnline.
-However not
+Land Information NZ (formerly Lands & Survey).
+However not all falls have their heights shown.

 Sometimes, as in the case of Thunder Creek Falls or Tawhai Falls, the quoted heights vary by a